 Defamation Lawsuit Filed

 Unsatisfied with the disclaimer, Corsi filed a defamation lawsuit against the author and Esquire.
-The book-writing birther argued that Warren’s fictitious recall was malicious, false, and reputation damaging.
-Since defamation plaintiffs typically must prove material harm, Corsi alleged that the blog post hurt book sales.
+The book-writing birther argued that Warren’s fictitious recall was malicious, false, and damaged his reputation.
+Since slander and libel plaintiffs must typically prove material harm, Corsi alleged that the blog post hurt book sales.